-POST CONSTRUCTION PERFORMANCE EVALUATION
+POST-WORK PERFORMANCE EVALUATION

-After the completion of the project, a postconstruction evaluation of the contractor's performance should be performed.
-The SH&E portion of this evaluation should incorporate data from the contractor's monthly reports, audit findings, and observations.
-This comprehensive report can be used to build a database of contractors for future projects (Nwaelele 29).
-Furthermore, contract closeout reports should be completed by both company and contractor management teams that details the positive and negative aspects of the contract and the recommendations for similar contracts in the future.
-If the contractor does not meet the owner's expectations and requirements, a meeting may provide the contractor an opportunity to discuss the issues and develop a corrective action plan.
+After completion of the project, a post-work evaluation of the contractor's performance should be conducted.
+The SH&E portion of this evaluation should incorporate data from the contractor's monthly reports, audit findings and observations.
+This comprehensive report can be used to build a database of contractors for future projects (Nwaelele, 1996).
+Furthermore, both company and contractor management teams should complete contract closeout reports that detail the positive and negative aspects of the contract and the recommendations for similar contracts in the future.
+If the contractor does not meet the owner's expectations and requirements, a meeting may provide the contractor an opportunity to discuss the issues and to develop a corrective action plan.
 In some cases (consistent with contracting provisions), the owner may determine that the contractor should be removed from the approved contractor list.

 In summary, successful contracting management requires the involvement of various owner and contractor representatives.
 The key to improving SH&E performance is through the integration of SH&E into the contracting process, which includes establishing formal prequalification and contractor selection criteria and incorporating SH&E requirements into the contract.
-Since designing and planning with construction safety in mind provides the greatest opportunity to minimize incidents in the field, formal SH&E reviews should be performed during the designing and planning phases of the project.
-Finally, the contractor's performance should be evaluated both during and upon completion of the project to not only provide feedback to the contractor so they can work to improve their performance as needed but also to determine if the contractor should be considered for future projects.
+Since designing and planning with contractor safety in mind provides the greatest opportunity to minimize incidents in the field, formal SH&E reviews should be performed during the designing and planning phases of the project.
+Finally, the contractor's performance should be evaluated both during and upon completion of the project to not only provide feedback to the contractor so they can work to improve their performance, but also to determine if the contractor should be considered for future projects.
+O